University of Münster: Academics

-Library
+Campus

 The central library of the university is the Universitäts- und Landesbibliothek Münster (ULB), which is also the regional library of Westphalia.
 As of 2011, the library owns more than 6.2 million volumes of which 2.68 million volumes are held in the ULB, while 3.53 million volumes are held by the 146 faculty and department libraries.
 Of those, 47,350 are electronical articles and newspapers.